monheritier/NLP-Task-on-Tweet/README.md

 This dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website here.

 Tweet source: https://twitter.com/AnyOtherAnnaK/status/629195955506708480

+In my analysis I will use the most used neural network for NLP task: the BERT model